elvisimprsntr/siriproxy-rpi/README.md

 About
 -----

-Siriproxy-redeye is a [SiriProxy] (https://github.com/plamoni/SiriProxy) plugin with a collection of [Raspverry Pi](http://www.raspberrypi.org) specific commands.
+Siriproxy-rpi is a [SiriProxy] (https://github.com/plamoni/SiriProxy) plugin with a collection of [Raspberry Pi](http://www.raspberrypi.org) specific commands.
 It does not require a jailbreak, nor do I endorse doing so.

 First, you must have SiriProxy installed and working.
 [HOW-TOs for SiriProxy] (https://github.com/plamoni/SiriProxy/wiki/Installation-How-Tos)